 Where is Vitamin C found?

-If you are very physically active, under high amounts of stress or even just exposed to outside air pollution on a daily basis, your body’s needs for vitamin C increase so you would need to consume a large amount of fruits and vegetables to keep your blood levels within a steady range.
+If you are very physically active, under high amounts of stress or even just exposed to outside air pollution on a daily basis, your body’s needs for Vitamin C increases.
+So, you would need to consume a very large amount of fruits and vegetables to keep your blood levels within a steady range.

-What is Liposomal?
+What is Liposomal Vitamin C?

-Liposomes encapsulate the vitamin C molecule inside its phospholipid bi-layer (the same makeup as our human cells), allowing it to merge with our cells and deliver the vitamin C directly into our cells (speeds up the rate our cells absorb Vitamin C from the blood).
-This outer layer (phospholipid) protects the vitamin C inside from damage that might occur during the digestion process.
+Liposomal Vitamin C is created by encapsulating the Vitamin C molecule inside a phospholipid bi-layer, which has the same makeup as human cells.
+This allows it to merge with our cells and deliver the Vitamin C directly into them, whilst speeding up the rate that the cells absorb it.
+This outer layer also protects the Vitamin C from damage that might occur during the digestion process.